1031-Systems/1031_Delivery/README.md

 ~~~

 pip install PyQt5
-pip install qwt
+pip install PythonQwt
 pip freeze -l > ${OSTYPE}-requirements.txt # To save your own config

 ~~~

-On MacOS-darwin, the only test system I have, PyQt5 does not install but PyQt6 does.
-Meanwhile, on my CentOS Linux system, PyQt5 installs just fine whilst PyQt6 does not.
+On darwin, the only MacOS test system I have, PyQt5 does not install but PyQt6 does.
+Meanwhile, on my CentOS 7 test system, PyQt5 installs just fine whilst PyQt6 does not.
 You will have to install whichever works for you.
 Animator.py is written to work with either PyQt5 or PyQt6.